Proposed secession of Republika Srpska: 2000s

 Although the Bosnian Serbs were viewed as "anti-Dayton" shortly after the war, they have been staunch supporters of the Dayton Agreement and RS preservation since 2000.
 The Bosniak Party for Bosnia and Herzegovina has called for the abolition of RS.
 In 2003, Aleksandar Jokic wrote that an international policy partitioning Kosovo and joining Republika Srpska with Serbia and Montenegro offered "long-term security and stability for the region".

 On 15 June 2006, a demonstration was held in Banja Luka supporting a Republika Srpska independence referendum if Kosovo became independent.
 The following year, an open letter demanding an independence referendum was presented to the Republika Srpska National Assembly.
 In 2007, the Bosniak and Bosnian Croat members of the Presidency of Bosnia and Herzegovina called for the abolition of their ethnic entities.
-In 2007, According to Walid Phares, Republika Srpska should have the same status as Kosovo.
+In 2007, according to Walid Phares, Republika Srpska should have the same status as Kosovo.

-Since Kosovo's 2008 declaration of independence, Bosnian Serb nationalists have called for Milorad Dodik to keep his promise to hold a referendum.
+Since Kosovo's 2008 Declaration of Independence, Bosnian Serb nationalists have called for Milorad Dodik to keep his promise to hold a referendum.
 Dodik has since said that he would hold a referendum only if Republika Srpska's autonomy is threatened.
 Bosnian Serb lawmakers passed a resolution on 21 February 2008 calling for an independence referendum if a majority of UN members, especially members of the European Union (EU), recognise Kosovo's declaration of independence.
-After the resolution was passed, the U.S. cut aid to the Alliance of Independent Social Democrats (SNSD) and the resolution was condemned by the EU.
+After the resolution was passed, the US cut aid to the Alliance of Independent Social Democrats (SNSD) and the resolution was condemned by the EU.
 According to the Peace Implementation Council (PIC) overseeing Bosnia and Herzegovina, the country's entities have no right to secede.
 High Representative for Bosnia and Herzegovina Miroslav Lajčák said that RS has "absolutely no right" to secede, and he would use his Bonn Powers "if there are threats to peace and stability" or to the Dayton peace agreement: "Republika Srpska does not have the right to secede from BiH, at the same time no one can unilaterally abolish Republika Srpska."
 Dodik said in an interview that if most countries recognise Kosovo's self-proclaimed independence, this would legitimise the right to secession: "We do not see a single reason why we should not be granted the right to self-determination, the right envisaged in international conventions."
 Serbian President Boris Tadić said that Serbia does not support a breakup of Bosnia and Herzegovina and, as a guarantor of the Dayton Agreement which brought peace to Bosnia, supports Bosnia's territorial integrity.